jameslkingsley/gh-cr/README.md

-Review GitHub pull request threads from your terminal using the GitHub CLI.
+Read and reply to GitHub pull request reviews and comments from your terminal.

 ## Requirements